-- A Ph.D. in Medieval or Early Modern History or a manuscript submitted to the Ph.D. committee. - Demonstrated experience with archival work, preferably on French or French-language history. - Demonstrated experience with qualitative and quantitative research methods, including an active interest in comparative history. - Demonstrated capacity for creative and independent research. - The ability and willingness to work as a member of an international research team, including contributions to a shared database as well as joint publications. - Demonstrated experience in publishing at high academic standards.
+- A Ph.D. in Medieval or Early Modern History or a manuscript submitted to the Ph.D. committee. - Demonstrated experience with archival work, preferably on English or Netherlandish history (a candidate who does not have experience with either late medieval English or Netherlandish sources can start with the region that suits their research experiences, during which (s)he is expected to develop the linguistic and technical skills that are necessary to study the other casestudy). - Demonstrated experience with qualitative and quantitative research methods, including an active interest in comparative history. - Demonstrated capacity for creative and independent research. - The ability and willingness to work as a member of an international research team, including contributions to a shared database as well as joint publications. - Demonstrated experience in publishing at high academic standards.